extenv/WPrompt/README.md

 # W Prompt

-W Prompt is a CLI package designed to execute custom-defined commands through a `wprompt` configuration file.
+W Prompt is a CLI package designed to execute custom-defined commands through a `.wprompt` configuration file.

 ## Installation